Check out the stories of military women in Women of the Military Book!

-Today I host a podcast, Women of the Military, where I get to talk to women who have served in the military.
+Today I host a podcast, where I get to talk to women who have served in the military.
 But before the podcast, my interviews were back and forth on paper.
 I have put together these stories.
-Women who have served as far back as Vietnam and as current as those entering the military in 2018.
-Stories from women who have served in the Army, Air Force, Navy, and Marines.
+The stories go back as far as women serving during Vietnam and as current as those entering the military in 2018.
+It includes stories from the Army, Air Force, Navy, and Marines.

-Women of the Military is a complication of 25 stories of women who have started their path to military life, are currently serving, separated or retired.
-There are 3 stories from women in the process of joining, 13 stories from Air Force members, 7 stories from the Army, 1 from the Navy, and 1 from the Marine Corps.
+Women of the Military Book is compilation of 28 stories of women who have started their path to military life, are currently serving, separated, or retired.
+There are 4 stories from women in the process of joining, 14 stories from Air Force members, 8 stories from the Army, 1 from the Navy, and 1 from the Marine Corps.

 What People are Saying: